-Use of Proceeds Unless otherwise specified in a prospectus supplement, we plan to invest the net proceeds from the sale of our securities pursuant to this prospectus and any accompanying prospectus supplement in portfolio companies in accordance with our investment objective and strategies described in this prospectus.
-We will also use a portion of any such net proceeds to pay operating expenses, and other expenses such as due diligence expenses relating to potential new investments.
-We anticipate that substantially all of the net proceeds of any such offering will be used for the above purposes within six to twelve months, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions, except for such amounts as may be retained for purposes of funding our ongoing operations subsequent to the completion of such offering.
-Each supplement to this prospectus relating to an offering will more fully identify the use of the proceeds from such offering.
-See "Use of Proceeds."
-Nasdaq Capital Market symbol Our common stock is listed on the Nasdaq Capital Market under the symbol "GSVC."
-Distributions The timing and amount of our dividends, if any, will be determined by our Board of Directors.
-Any dividends to our stockholders will be declared out of assets legally available for distribution.
-As we focus on making primarily capital gains-based investments in equity securities, we do not anticipate that we will pay dividends on a quarterly basis or become a predictable distributor of dividends, and we expect that our dividends, if any, will be less consistent than the dividends of other business development companies that primarily make debt investments.
-Taxation We elected to be treated as a RIC under the Code for the 2014 taxable year, have qualified to be treated as a RIC for the 2015 taxable year and expect to continue to operate in a manner so as to qualify for the tax treatment applicable to RICs.
+We have elected to be treated as a RIC under the Code for the 2014 taxable year.
+We also expect to qualify as a RIC for the 2015 taxable year and going forward.
+At the present time, we cannot assure our investors that we will be eligible to elect to be taxed as a RIC for our 2015 taxable year.
+If we are not treated as a RIC for 2015, we will be taxed as a C corporation under the Code for the 2015 taxable year.
 See "Material U.S. Federal Income Tax Considerations."

-Investment Advisory Fees We pay GSV Asset Management a fee for its services under the Investment Advisory Agreement consisting of two components - a base management fee and an incentive fee.
+We pay GSV Asset Management a fee for its services under the Investment Advisory Agreement consisting of two components - a base management fee and an incentive fee.
 The base management fee is calculated at an annual rate of 2.00% of our gross assets, which is our total assets as reflected on our balance sheet (with no deduction for liabilities).
 The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), and will equal the lesser of (i) 20% of our realized capital gains during such calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
 See "Investment Advisory Agreement."
 The terms for calculating the management fee create an incentive for our investment adviser to utilize leverage because our management fee is based on our gross assets, including borrowings for investment purposes, rather than our net assets.
 We will be required, however, to obtain the approval of our Board of Directors before we incur any additional indebtedness.